spapas/spapas.github.io/content/wagtail-tutorial.md

     urlpatterns += staticfiles_urlpatterns() # tell gunicorn where static files are in dev mode urlpatterns += static(settings.MEDIA_URL + 'images/', document_root=os.path.join(settings.MEDIA_ROOT, 'images'))
-    urlpatterns += patterns('',
-        (r'^favicon\.ico$', RedirectView.as_view(url=settings.STATIC_URL + 'demo/images/favicon.ico'))
-    )

 ```
 You can se that there is a signal handler when a searchable thing is added or changed to handle indexing for search, normal django admin is mapped under /django-admin since /admin is use for Wagtail (of course you may map Wagtail wherever you'd like), inclusion of various wagtail related urls and finally a Wagtail handling everything else.
+Finally there are some handlers for media and static files.

 After that please change your ``settings.py`` like this: